-Alternative Warm-up question [for a group that knows one another]: Have you ever been to a wedding?
-Share one memory about it that was fun, unique, romantic or something that spoke to you about Christ.
+Have you ever been to a wedding?
+Please share a memory about it that was fun, unique, romantic, or something that spoke to you about Christ.

 Why Did Jesus Speak in Parables?

-Often the parables need to be thought upon, mulled over, and only when a person's heart is open to listening will he "get it."
-The light shines, and one becomes aware of the spiritual truth hidden in the garb of the everyday story.
-There is a responsibility, though, that comes to people when they acquire spiritual understanding.
-That is, when one gets the meaning of the spiritual truth, one becomes accountable to living out that truth in his life!
-The ground of the heart is often prepared by the Lord ahead of time before hearing the seed of the Word of God.
-This is why the Lord will often allow us to go through hard situations or difficult “seasons” in our lives—it breaks up the hard soil of pride and resistance to the Holy Spirit’s work in our hearts.
+Often the parables need to be thought upon and considered, and only when a person's heart is open will he "get it."
+The light shines, and one becomes aware of the spiritual truth hidden in the familiar story.
+There is a responsibility, though, that comes when people get the meaning of the spiritual truth, for one then becomes accountable for living out that truth in his life.
+The Lord often prepares the ground of the heart before hearing the seed of the Word of God.
+He will often allow us to go through challenging situations or difficult “seasons” in our lives to break up the hard soil of pride and resistance to the Holy Spirit’s work in our hearts.

-The parables of Jesus also reveal our spiritual condition.
-This is why the Lord drew so much unwanted negative attention from the Pharisees and religious leaders of His day.
-Jesus would tell a story, and it was like looking into a mirror.
-The Pharisees did not want to see their condition before God and felt insulted instead of being humbled.
-Many of us reading these words can look back to situations in our lives when we began to search out eternal things after going through a difficult situation.
-The Lord uses many tools at His disposal to prepare our hearts for His Word because He knows what we need.
-My hope and prayer is that, as we study these words of Jesus through the parables, the eyes of our heart will be opened and that God will bring spiritual growth through understanding His ways.
-The parables teach His children the “ways of the kingdom.”
-As we are invited to His banquet, let us open our hearts and ask Him to illuminate His ways to us.
+The parables of Jesus also reveal to us our spiritual condition.
+The Pharisees and religious leaders of His day often reacted to the parables of Jesus because when He told a story, they would see themselves as God saw them and be convicted.
+It is a gracious work of God in us when the Word of God shows us ourselves.
+The Pharisees either felt insulted or were humbled.
+Many of us can look back to situations in our lives when we began to search out eternal things after going through a difficult situation.
+The Lord uses many tools to prepare our hearts for His Word because He knows what we need.
+My prayer is that, as we study these words of Jesus through the parables, the eyes of our hearts will be opened, and God will bring spiritual growth through understanding His ways.
+As we hear the invitation to His banquet, let us open our hearts and ask Him to illuminate His ways to us.

 A Wedding and Banquet Being Prepared (Matthew 22:1-14)